buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## Policy Table Update

-This update alters the default policy table listed in Rule 2.1 of {{RFC6724}}.
+This update alters the default policy table listed in Rule 2.1 of RFC 6724.

-The table below reflects the current {{RFC6724}} state on the left, and the updated state defined by this RFC on the right:
+The table below reflects the current RFC 6724 state on the left, and the updated state defined by this RFC on the right:

 ~~~~~~~~~~
                     RFC 6724                                            Updated